-To achieve results which are comparable, it is recommended that for the measurement of noise in sound-programme circuits a measuring set should be used which conforms to the characteristics laid down in CCIR Recommendation 468-2, which is reproduced at the end of this Recommendation.
+To achieve results which are comparable, it is recommended that for the measurement of noise in sound-programme circuits a measuring set should be used which conforms to the characteristics laid down in CCIR Recommendation 468-3, which is reproduced at the end of this Recommendation.

-The following Annex gives symbols and definitions used in noise measurements.
+Annex A gives symbols and definitions used in noise measurements.